Spokane County Regional Trail Plan

 - Connecting Parks and Neighborhoods

 Since 2008, many aspects of the above strategies have been completed or are in various stages of planning, including: the Iron Bridge Renovation, open space acquisitions in the "Dream Trail Corridor," and realigning the Centennial Trail at Stateline.
-In 2013, Spokane County and the Inland NW Trails Coalition will be partnering to update the 2008 Plan.
-Please stay tuned for public input opportunities and other ways to contribute!
+In 2013, Spokane County and the Inland NW Trails Coalition partnered to update the 2008 Plan.

 2014 Spokane County Regional Trail Plan (Adopted 2/18/14)